-Except as specified in Section 6.0, this policy applies University wide, to all students, faculty, staff, volunteers, visitors, independent contractors and vendors and their employees, and supplements but does not replace or substitute any other applicable University policies or procedures.
-Subject to review and approval by the Assistant Vice President for Public Safety and Emergency Preparedness, divisions of the University, e.g. Residence Life, may adopt additional restrictions that would apply to within their division.
+Except as specified in Section 6.0, this Policy applies University wide, to all students, faculty, staff, volunteers, visitors, independent contractors and vendors and their employees, and supplements but does not replace or substitute any other applicable University policy or procedure.
+Subject to review and approval by the Assistant Vice President for Public Safety, University departments, e.g. Residence Life, may adopt additional restrictions that would apply within their department.